-- F. A regular contract unit member assigned an additional 24 workday continuing assignment in addition to the basic contract year will be paid an annual salary consisting of the basic contract salary and special compensation, if any, plus a prorata of that salary for the 24 additional workdays.
-The total annual salary will be divided into twelve (12) equal monthly payments (unless the employee requests ten equal monthly payments), each of which is subject to STRS contributions by the unit member and the district. - G. A regular contract unit member assigned to an additional 44 workday continuing assignment in addition to the basic contract year will be paid an annual salary consisting of the basic contract salary and special compensation, if any, plus a prorata of that salary for the 44 additional workdays.
-The total annual salary will be divided into twelve (12) equal monthly payments, each of which is subject to STRS contributions by the unit member and the district. - H. A regular contract unit member assigned to a year-round school program will be paid the basic contract annual salary plus special compensation, if any.
-The total annual salary will be divided into twelve (12) equal monthly payments, each of which is subject to STRS contributions by the unit member and the district. - I. A unit member who transfers to a job classification paid under this Salary Schedule may use any previously earned but unused vacation after the effective date of transfer at times mutually agreeable to the supervisor and unit member, or will receive lump sum compensation. - J. Unit members currently employed shall be entitled to work the authorized number of duty days in the designated fiscal year and to be paid their annual contract salary (see Article 8, Section 8.1).
+- G. A regular contract unit member assigned to a year-round school program will be paid the basic contract annual salary plus special compensation, if any.
+The total annual salary will be divided into twelve (12) equal monthly payments, each of which is subject to STRS contributions by the unit member and the district. - H. A unit member who transfers to a job classification paid under this Salary Schedule may use any previously earned but unused vacation after the effective date of transfer at times mutually agreeable to the supervisor and unit member, or will receive lump sum compensation. - I. Unit members currently employed shall be entitled to work the authorized number of duty days in the designated fiscal year and to be paid their annual contract salary (see Article 8, Section 8.1).
 Whenever a unit member is transferred or reassigned from one school year calendar to another (i.e., from traditional to single-track or vice versa), neither the required duty days nor annual salary can be reduced without his/her concurrence.
 When such transfers or reassignments occur, the unit member will execute an assignment change agreement which either defines how lost time (if applicable) will be made up by the end of the fiscal year or which waives potential earnings, as determined by the unit member.
 Days will normally be made up through substitute teaching, intersession teaching, and/or other projects mutually agreed upon between the unit member and the site administrator.
-All makeup days must occur within the same fiscal year.

-K. If a transfer or reassignment between school calendars results in the unit member working an additional number of days beyond the authorized number of duty days, such days shall be paid at the unit member's prorata daily rate.
+All makeup days must occur within the same fiscal year. - J. If a transfer or reassignment between school calendars results in the unit member working an additional number of days beyond the authorized number of duty days, such days shall be paid at the unit member's prorata daily rate.